 - Cut out soy, dairy, gluten and corn completely for a month or so and see how you feel.
 Trust me, you’ll feel much better.
 These all contain casein which is what many glues are made of.
 They coat your small intestine and keep you from absorbing the nutrients from your food.
 As you reintroduce them back into your diet, do so one at a time and see how each treats you.
 Even if you continue to keep these things in your diet, do your best to not do much of these and perhaps do them at different times than other food so you actually absorb the nutrients from the other foods you eat.
 But once you have cleared them from your body initially you’ll have a better feel for how they are treating your body, you’ll know when you need to behave yourself in regards to these “foods” (four top food allergins – are they really “food”?) or if you’ve overdone them.
 Even with natural / organic stores and products, you’ll have to label-read to watch for these.
 For myself, unfermented soy protein is a definite no-no. My tonsils scream at me almost immediately.
 Gluten and dairy have that effect also, but it takes several days of overdoing them to make that happen.
-Dairy will make me almost instantly phlegmy.
+Milk, even organic, will sometimes make me almost instantly phlegmy.
 I prefer to proactively not do much of these so that I don’t develop major, intense allergies to them then can’t eat them at all.

 - Cut out refined and processed (non-whole) foods.
 Raw sugar still has the nutrients in it necessary to process the carbs in it, whereas refined sugar has only the carbs without those nutrients and hence is as good as a toxin and will be stored away in fat until you give your body enough nutrients to deal with the carbs.
 Brown rice is better than the more processed white rice.